aarronc/hutton-helper/DEVELOPMENT.md

 # hutton-helper development

-A way to setup a dev environment for the HH Edmc Plugin
+A way to setup a dev environment for the HH Edmc Plugin.
+WARNING this is slightly outdated as EMDC is now on python3.x not 2.7

 ## Development Setup